-- 4.2 Obligation to File a Technical Report in Connection with Certain Written Disclosure about Mineral Projects on Material Properties - (1) Information Circular Trigger (4.2(1)(c)) - (a) The requirement for "prospectus-level disclosure" in an information circular does not make this document a "prospectus" such that the prospectus trigger applies.
+4.2 Obligation to File a Technical Report in Connection with Certain Written Disclosure about Mineral Projects on Material Properties

+- (1) Information Circular Trigger (4.2(1)(c)) - (a) The requirement for "prospectus-level disclosure" in an information circular does not make this document a "prospectus" such that the prospectus trigger applies.
 The information circular is a separate trigger that applies only in certain situations specified in the Instrument. - (b) Paragraph 4.2(1)(c) of the Instrument requires the issuer to file technical reports for properties that will be material to the resulting issuer.
 Often the resulting issuer is not the issuer filing the information circular.
-In determining if it must file a technical report on a particular property, the issuer should consider if the property will be material to the resulting issuer after the completion of the proposed transaction. - (c) Our view is that the issuer filing the information circular does not need to file a technical report on its SEDAR profile if - (i) the other party to the transaction has filed the technical report; - (ii) the information circular refers to the other party's SEDAR profile; and - (iii) on completion of the transaction, technical reports for all material properties are filed on the resulting issuer's SEDAR profile or the SEDAR profile of a wholly-owned subsidiary. - (2) First Time Disclosure Trigger (4.2(1)(j)(i)) In most cases, we think that first time disclosure of a preliminary economic assessment, mineral resources, or mineral reserves on a property material to the issuer will constitute a material change in the affairs of the issuer. - (3) Property Acquisitions 45-Day Filing Requirement - Subsection 4.2(5) of the Instrument requires an issuer in certain cases to file a technical report within 45 days to support first time disclosure of a preliminary economic assessment, mineral resources, or mineral reserves on a property material to the issuer.
+In determining if it must file a technical report on a particular property, the issuer should consider if the property will be material to the resulting issuer after the completion of the proposed transaction.

+- (c) Our view is that the issuer filing the information circular does not need to file a technical report on its SEDAR profile if - (i) the other party to the transaction has filed the technical report; - (ii) the information circular refers to the other party's SEDAR profile; and - (iii) on completion of the transaction, technical reports for all material properties are filed on the resulting issuer's SEDAR profile or the SEDAR profile of a wholly-owned subsidiary. - (2) Take-Over Bid Circular Trigger (4.2(1)(i)) For purposes of the take-over bid circular, the issuer referred to in the introductory language of subsection 4.2(1) of the Instrument and the offeror referred to in paragraph (i) of this subsection are the same entity.
+Since the offeror is the issuer that files the circular, the technical report trigger applies to properties that are material to the offeror. - (3) First Time Disclosure Trigger (4.2(1)(j)(i)) In most cases, we think that first time disclosure of mineral resources, mineral reserves, or the results of a preliminary economic assessment, on a property material to the issuer will constitute a material change in the affairs of the issuer. - (4) Property Acquisitions 45-Day Filing Requirement Subsection 4.2(5) of the Instrument requires an issuer in certain cases to file a technical report within 45 days to support first time disclosure of mineral resources, mineral reserves, or the results of a preliminary economic assessment, on a property material to the issuer.
 Property materiality is not contingent on the issuer having acquired an actual interest in the property or having formal agreements in place.
 In many cases, the property will become material at the letter of intent stage, even if subject to conditions such as the approval of a third party or completion of a due diligence review.
-In such cases, the 45-day period will begin to run from the time the issuer first discloses the mineral resource, mineral reserve, or preliminary economic assessment.

-(4) Property Acquisitions - Other Alternatives for Disclosure of Previous Estimates - If an issuer options or agrees to buy a property material to the issuer, any previous estimates of mineral resources or mineral reserves on the property will be in many cases material information that the issuer must disclose.
+In such cases, the 45-day period will begin to run from the time the issuer first discloses the mineral resources, mineral reserves, or results of a preliminary economic assessment. - (5) Property Acquisitions Other Alternatives for Disclosure of Previous Estimates - If an issuer options or agrees to buy a property material to the issuer, any previous estimates of mineral resources or mineral reserves on the property will be in many cases material information that the issuer must disclose.